m2d2-labs/awesome-ml-for-biochemistry/README.md

 :heavy_heart_exclamation: We are looking for researchers and practicioners that are interested in helping to maintain this list.
 Please reach out to one of the active maintainer (see [Contact](#contact)) if you would like to assist!

 ## Table of contents:
 - [Learn](#learn)
 - [Research](#research)
 - [Libraries](#libraries)
 - [Data](#data)

+🔵 Assumes no background knowledge in ML or biochemistry.</br>
+🟢 Assumes familiarity with basic concepts and terminology.</br>
+🟡 Assumes familiarity with advanced topics and terminology.</br>
+🔴 Assumes state-of-the-art knowledge.</br>

 ## Learn
 _High-quality resources to introduce you to - and learn more about - the various intricacies of this young field!_

 ### 💻 Machine Learning
-- [Deep Learning for Molecules and Materials](https://dmol.pub/intro.html) - An introduction to deep learning targeted at a Cheminformatics audience.
+- 🔵 [Deep Learning for Molecules and Materials](https://dmol.pub/intro.html) - An introduction to deep learning targeted at a Cheminformatics audience.

 ### 🧑‍🔬 Chemistry
-- [Practical Cheminformatics With Open Source Software](https://github.com/PatWalters/practical_cheminformatics_tutorials) - A sequence of Jupyter Notebooks to get started with Cheminformatics.
+- 🟢 [Practical Cheminformatics With Open Source Software](https://github.com/PatWalters/practical_cheminformatics_tutorials) - A sequence of Jupyter Notebooks to get started with Cheminformatics.

 ## Research
 _High-impact research that everyone should be familiar with_